 This Illinois program provides financial and medical aid to persons who are aged, blind, or disabled, and have modest incomes and assets.
-Depending on income and assets, persons may be eligible who are (1) 65 or older, (2) visually impaired so as to be unable to do ordinary tasks, or (3) physically or mentally impaired in working.
-Assets not counted in determining eligibility include a home and attached land; an automobile required for work; assets needed for self-support; and burial funds.27
+Depending on income and assets, persons may be eligible if they are (1) 65 or older, (2) visually impaired so as to be unable to do ordinary tasks, or (3) physically or mentally impaired in working.
+Assets not counted in determining eligibility include a home and attached land; an automobile required for work; assets needed for self-support; and burial funds.28

-Anyone in a nursing home or similar institution who has paid for care in advance is ineligible until the money paid has been used up.28 There are other restrictions and conditions on eligibility-many of them similar to those for the federal SSI program.
-Details are available from the Illinois Department of Human Services' Help Line at (800) 843-6154 (voice) or (800) 447-6404 (TTY).29
+Anyone in a nursing home or similar institution who has paid for care in advance is ineligible until the money paid has been used up.29 There are other restrictions and conditions on eligibility-many of them similar to those for the federal SSI program.
+Details are available from the Illinois Department of Human Services' Help Line at (800) 843-6154 (voice) or (866) 324-5553 (TTY).30

-Reverse mortgages (62)
+Reverse mortgages

-State law authorizes private lending institutions to make "reverse mortgages" that allow homeowners to borrow against their equity in their homes.
+State law authorizes private lending institutions to make "reverse mortgages" that allow homeowners to borrow against the equity in their homes.
 Typically, an institution lends the homeowner a set amount per month or quarter.
 The lender will recover the principal and interest from the equity in the residence when the homeowner dies or sells it.
+Illinois law does not require a borrower to reach a certain age to get a reverse mortgage.
+But due to the characteristics of reverse mortgages, lenders would likely offer them only to older people.

-The state laws authorizing reverse mortgages apply to the principal residence (designed for occupancy by up to 4 families) that is owned by a person, or the spouse of a person, who is at least 62.
+The state law authorizing reverse mortgages applies to the principal residence of the borrower (which can be designed for occupancy by up to 4 families).
 Any such loan must allow the homeowner to be absent for up to 60 days at a time (up to 1 year if the home is adequately secured against damage or theft) without affecting the loan.
-These loans must be without recourse to any other assets of the homeowner (meaning that the lender can get repayment only from a sale of the residence itself, not from the borrower).30
+These loans must be without recourse to any other assets of the homeowner (meaning that the lender can get repayment only from a sale of the residence itself, not from the borrower).

-Before making a reverse mortgage loan, a lender must give the would-be borrower an information sheet from the Department on Aging describing such loans and how to get independent information on them.31 Would-be borrowers should carefully consider whether such a loan is the best way to fund their retirement years.
+Borrowers have 3 days after signing the mortgage documents, before closing, to change their minds.34 The lender may not sell any investments, such as annuities or life insurance, in conjunction with a reverse mortgage.35 Before making a reverse mortgage loan, a lender must give the would-be borrower a list of organizations that offer reverse mortgage counseling.36 Would-be borrowers should carefully consider whether such a loan is the best way to fund their retirement years.
 The best candidate for such a loan might be a retiree who owns a residence but has few other assets; needs additional income; does not expect to live longer than the loan payments will last; and does not need or want to leave the residence to any heirs.